How about this great headline here in the Los Angeles Times?

 No, we're not making this up, folks.

-A lot of no, I'm not making it up at all.
+No, I'm not making it up at all.

-General Motors, uh this is as patriotic.
+General Motors, this is patriotic.

 It's good to be king.

-So you want to make it look like the car company is healthy enough to be able to pay back the quote unquote loans that really didn't take place.
+So you want to make it look like the car company is healthy enough to be able to pay back the quote-unquote loans that really didn't take place.

 The company was just bought and given to the unions.